jss367/jss367.github.io/_posts/2023-08-04-jql-cheatsheet.md

+---
+layout: post
+title: "JQL Cheat Sheet"
+description: "This post is about the Jira Query Language (JQL) and how to use it."
+feature-img: "assets/img/rainbow.jpg"
+thumbnail: "assets/img/pallid_cuckoo.jpg"
+tags: [Cheat Sheet]
+---

 Jira Query Language (JQL) is a powerful tool that allows you to perform advanced searches in Jira.
 It allows users to perform advanced searching and filtering of issues within a Jira instance.
 This post contains some of my tips and tricks for working with it.